apalache-mc/apalache/docs/src/adr/006rfc-unit-testing.md

 Our idea is to quickly check operators in isolation, without analyzing the whole specification and without analyzing temporal behavior of the specification.
-There are two principally different kinds of operators in TLA+:
+There are three principally different kinds of operators in TLA+:

  - Stateless operators that take input parameters and return the result.
     These operators are similar to functions in functional languages.

  - Action operators that act on a specification state.
     These operators are similar to procedures in imperative languages.

+ - Temporal operators that act on executions, which are called behaviors in TLA+.
+These operators are somewhat similar to regular expressions, but they are more powerful, as they reason about infinite executions.

 ### 3.1.
 Testing stateless operators